jbranchmaster/upgraded-engine/README.md

 ## Ingredients and Pre-work
 -  Have a meal plan ready for the whole week.
 Breakfast , Lunch , Dinner and snacks , etc. Think of each meal as a meeting , its very helpful if you are prepared for 21 meetings well in advance (`3meals*7days`).
-- `Using Fresh ingredients`
+- Always use `Fresh ingredients`
-- `A good chef knife` acommpanied by `cutting skills` to chop ingredients faster and evenly.
-Even chopping results in uniform cooking.
+- Prepare a mental plan about how and what you are going to cook.
 - `Mise en place ` - doing the prep work like arranging the ingredients, etc before begining to cook.
 If you are looking to save time while cooking , this is the place to start.
-- Prepare a mental plan about how and what you are going to cook.
 - Know how heat affects your ingredients.
 Get an idea of different phases of `heat + ingredient`.
 This will help you undertand if a recipe undercooked vs over cooked.

 ## Know your Equipment